axayz111/GEAP/README.md

 <h2 id="english">English Description</h2>

-This is an R Shiny-based platform for processing and analyzing gene expression data.
+This is an R Shiny-based platform for processing and analyzing gene expression data.The original code is in `code` and the files are in [Google Drive](https://drive.google.com/drive/folders/1khtq8DXYEjKuLAExIOkuSYvaYQNyIoeV?usp=share_link).

 ### Quick Start